johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/project-status.md

-* A number of pieces of the software are implemented (but need improving).
+* A number of pieces of the software are implemented (but need improvement).
 * A number of critical pieces need to be implemented.

 # Implemented